 The adaptation challenge is compounded by a gap between the adaptation finance needed and what is available.
-Current adaptation finance needs in developing countries are likely five to ten times greater than international adaptation finance flows - an alarming gap which is assessed to widen significantly in the future, unless financial systems are transformed.
+According to UNEP's 2023 Adaptation Gap Report, the adaptation finance needs of developing countries are 10-18 times as big as international public finance flows.
+This is much higher than the previous estimate. - an alarming gap which is assessed to widen significantly in the future, unless financial systems are transformed.
 A failure to mobilize and channel the necessary funds to those most in need will lead to unprecedented human suffering and mounting climate-related losses and damages.